 Modernising the Metropolitan Region Scheme (MRS)

-The State Government has introduced into State Parliament a new Planning and Development (Metropolitan Region Schemes) Bill 2024 to modernise the 60-year-old MRS Text.
+State Parliament has passed the new Planning and Development (Metropolitan Region Schemes) Bill 2024 to modernise and streamline the 60-year-old MRS.

 Last updated: